 It's said that prevention is better than cure.
 If you follow some simple instructions, you can have a perfect set of pearly whites.

-o Regular dental check ups once in six months is good to help detect any problems when they are little and can avoid pain or other problems related to advanced dental diseases.
+Regular dental checkups once in six months is good to help detect any problems when they are little and can avoid pain or other problems related to advanced dental diseases.

-o Brush with a fluoride toothpaste for two minutes twice a day using a soft bristled toothbrush.
+Brush with a fluoride toothpaste for two minutes twice a day using a soft-bristled toothbrush.
 We have been blessed with two sets of teeth.
 It is our duty to make them last a lifetime.

 Read more articles on Dental Health.